Published on January 28th, 2017 | by Ruben0

 Different things about these bottles don’t seem to add up.
 It’s strange to believe that so many soleras with different types of wines were all established in 1914.
 Often there are no records to prove this, and we all know Rumasa (who sold these bottles through Bodegas Internacionales in the 1970s-1980s) had some unorthodox business practices, to say the least.
 After all it was the biggest case of fraude and expropriations in the history of Spain.
-I’m not so sure about this foundation date (could not find the foundation date of Garcia Raya) and there’s no real evidence for the ‘rare quality’ of these wines either.
+Let’s just say we have some reservations towards the foundation date of the solera.
+Other than this, there’s no real evidence for the ‘rare quality’ of these wines either.